 Glucose is stored in muscle as glycogen.
 As we need glucose when exercising, the body can store about 90 minutes of exercise fuel (glycogen) in the muscles.
 This roughly translates to about 2,000 calories.

 When our glycogen fuel tanks are full, the excess glucose has to go somewhere else.
 However, if we can deplete these glycogen fuel tanks right after a meal then there is a place, other than making body fat, for any excess glucose from a meal to go.

 Does Taking a Walk After Eating Really Work?

-In a fascinating study, Dr. Loretta DiPietro from George Washington University showed that in a group of diabetic patients, a brisk 15 minute walk after each meal could prevent blood glucose spikes.
-Moreover, these three 15-minute walks after each meal were shown to be much more effective than a single 45-minute walk.
+In a fascinating study, Dr. Loretta DiPietro from George Washington University showed that in a group of diabetic patients, a brisk 15-minute walk after each meal could prevent blood glucose spikes.
+Moreover, these three 15-minute walks after each meal were shown to be much more impactful than a single 45-minute walk.

 The principle is the same for us.
 Walk after a meal to prevent blood glucose and insulin rises.
 If we can keep our blood sugar and insulin as low as possible naturally, without any medications, we can prevent insulin from causing weight gain.
 We can put the excess glucose from a big meal or junk food into our muscles instead of into our belly fat.